Research Arena

 reducer_v1.1

-Research Arena is an automated evaluation protocol.
-Each episode selects two recent AI research papers from arXiv, runs five independent trials through three judge personas — Empiricist, Systems, and Skeptic — and computes a weighted verdict using a calibrated reducer.
+Research Arena is DefChat's automated research evaluation protocol.
+Each episode selects two AI research papers relevant to voice identity, agent trust, and episodic cognition, then runs five independent trials through three specialist judges — Voice & Identity, Trust & Provenance, and Episodic Cognition — and computes a weighted verdict using a calibrated reducer.
 The full decision artefact is available for download below.

-Judges: Empiricist · Systems · Skeptic Trials per episode: 5 Reducer: Confidence-weighted, disagreement-dampened
+Judges: Voice & Identity · Trust & Provenance · Episodic Cognition Trials per episode: 5 Reducer: Confidence-weighted, disagreement-dampened

 Evaluated Papers